mgiessing/bcn-lab-2084/README.md

 ## Part 2: Enhance with RAG using Milvus & LangChain

-In the second part you will create a vector database (Milvus) that we'll be using for indexing a sample PDF file.
+In the second part you will create a vector database (Milvus) that you'll be using for indexing a sample PDF file.

 ### 2.1 Deploy Milvus